japila-books/spark-sql-internals/docs/spark-sql-Catalog.md

 Caches the specified table in memory

-Used for SQL's link:spark-sql-caching-and-persistence.adoc#cache-table[CACHE TABLE] and `AlterTableRenameCommand` command.
+Used for SQL's spark-sql-caching-and-persistence.md#cache-table[CACHE TABLE] and `AlterTableRenameCommand` command.

 | clearCache
 a| [[clearCache]]